jumpbangs/Programming_docs/linux-up-skill-challenge/Linux up skill Challenge.md

 7. To create a new directory in the current directory just run `mkdir test`, this would create a directory called `test` in the current folder.
 8. If you are unsure or what to know what command does or more features of the command just run the following command : `man ls` , `man pwd`, `man cp` these will show the full details and functionality of each commands ( this is a manual page for each commands).

+## Day 3

+###### Power Trip

+The command `sudo` is used to execute a command : `sudo apt update` with elevated privileges (usually as root).
+It can enable a non-root user to execute the same command with root privileges but he/she must be granted access to the `sudo` command.

+To add a non-root user to allow run `sudo`, you can run the following command :  `sudo adduser <username> sudo` in the terminal to grant him/her the access of running `sudo`.
+However if you would like to execute a several root commands in a non-root user account, you can run the following command: `sudo -i`  to access root privileges  .

+The following command : `sudo !!` re-runs the last/previous command as root.

+As stated in Day 3, the command `ls -l` will print out the permissions for file/folder.
+If the following file/folder has only root access, any of these command: `cat`,`less`, `nano` and `head` will not work unless they are paired with `sudo`.

+The following file `/etc/shadow` holds the hashed passwords for the server in which is the prime target for intruders and the following file `/var/log/auth.log` holds the logs of what commands were executed by which users that were/are in the system.
+To filter out the logs you can use the `grep` command to do so, for example `grep "sudo"/var/log/auth.log` will filter out any logs that has the word `sudo` that is being used.

+###### Renaming server name and setting time

+To rename your server, edit both of the following files `/etc/hostname` & `/etc/hosts`  using the command line editor of your choice in my case I prefer using **vim**.
+Hence to edit the following file this would be my command : `sudo vim /etc/hostname` & `sudo vim /etc/hosts` which i replace the old name with the new name of my choice.
+To apply changes you will need to reboot you system in which you would have to run the following command : `sudo reboot`.

+To change timezone in your server run the following commands:

+1. To check your current time setting:

+   `timedatectl`

+2. Get the list of available timezones:

+   `timedatectl list-timezones`

+3. To set the timezone just run :

+   `sudo timedatectlset-timezone Asia/Kathmandu`

+4. To confirm again:

+   `timedatectl`